 This report analyzes provisional 2024 infant mortality data in South Dakota, comparing it with trends and causes of death from the past decade (2014–2023).
 The 2024 data highlight a concerning stability in infant mortality rates: the curve has remained unchanged over the past 11 years.
 Moreover, preventable causes like congenital malformations, unsafe sleep environments, and modifiable risk factors (such as maternal smoking) continue to present opportunities for meaningful intervention.

-The following report aims to describe the characteristics of mothers who died during pregnancy or up to a year after the pregnancy had ended, and the characteristics of children who passed away before their first birthday, in South Dakota, from 2012 to 2021.
-We will refer to those cases as pregnancy-associated and as infant deaths.
-There were 802 infant deaths during those 10 years, and 68 pregnancy-associated deaths.
+The following report describes the characteristics of mothers who died during pregnancy or within one year of the end of pregnancy, as well as infants who died before their first birthday, in South Dakota from 2015–2024.
+Throughout this report, we refer to these losses as pregnancy-associated deaths and infant deaths.
+There were 787 infant deaths during those 10 years, and 75 pregnancy-associated deaths.